 - Leading and actively participating in efforts to develop regional public health capacities.

-The HOL unit is also responsible for processing the appointments of local health officials in accordance with state law.
-Identification cards, certificates and letters of appointment are issued by the unit on behalf of the DHHS Commissioner.
+New Hampshire state law (RSA 128) requires every town to have an appointed health officer.
+The HOL is responsible for processing the appointments of local health officials in accordance with the state law.
+Identification cards, certificates and letters of appointment are issued by the HOL on behalf of the DHHS Commissioner.

 While the HOL primarily serves local health officials, information and referral services are also provided to the general public.
 These services typically involve referring individuals to appropriate state agencies or providing information about various public health concerns.